The Gallium Neutrino Absorption Cross Section and its Uncertainty: The Ga Ge ground state cross section

-\item $[1+\epsilon_q]$ corrects for the emission of forbidden contributions, which as we have noted almost entirely come from the interference between the GT amplitude and weak magnetism.
-This correction is evaluated below. \item The ratio

-accounts for the difference between the radiative corrections for neutrino absorption and those for electron capture (contained in $\mathrm{\tilde{B}_{GT}}(\mathrm{gs})$).
-This correction is also discussed below. \end{enumerate}

-{\it Forbidden corrections:} After integrating over electron angles, the correction linear in weak magnetism takes on a form identical to Eq. (\ref{eq:forb})
+\item {\it Weak magnetism:} $[1+\epsilon_q]$ corrects for the omission of forbidden contributions, dominated in this case by the interference between the GT amplitude and weak magnetism.
+After integrating over electron angles, the correction linear in weak magnetism takes on a form identical to Eq. (\ref{eq:forb})

 apart from the kinematic factor.
 The resulting forbidden correction $\epsilon_q$ is shown in Table \ref{tab:neutrino_capture}.
-The $2\sigma$ uncertainty reflects the differences among the three shell model estimates of the orbital matrix element, as discussed previously.\\ ~\\
+The $2\sigma$ uncertainty reflects the differences among the three SM estimates of the orbital matrix element, as discussed previously.